youssafB/DIAGNOSIS-OF-COVID-19-AND-ITS-CLINICAL-SPECTRUM/README.md

   Objective: Predict whether a person is affected by the coronavirus based on available clinical data with a recall rate of 70%.

  ## 2 Exploratory Data Analysis (EDA):
-  - Objective: Gain maximum understanding of the dataset to chose a robust modelization strategy.
+  - ***Objective***: Gain maximum understanding of the dataset to chose a robust modelization strategy.
   - View the Jupyter Notebook for EDA [here](https://github.com/youssafB/EDA-project-Cov19/blob/main/EDA-COV19%20.ipynb).
-  - Check out the detailed EDA report for this project [here](https://github.com/youssafB/EDA-project-Cov19/blob/main/EDA%20Report).
+  - ***Exploratory Data Analysis Report:*** For a detailed understanding of the dataset and valuable insights for data preprocessing and model building, an Exploratory Data Analysis (EDA) report has been generated.
+You can check the report[here](https://github.com/youssafB/EDA-project-Cov19/blob/main/EDA%20Report).

+F
  ## 3 Data Preprocessing:
   - Objective: Transform the data into a suitable format for building the machine learning model.
   - **Data Preprocessing Strategy**: